Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

 \section{Screening and regularization}

-In this section we enter the core of the proof, i.e. we describe important ingredients for the proof of Proposition \ref{quasicontinuite}, which rely on previous work, in particular the screening procedure introduced in \cite{gl13,ss2d,rs,PetSer}.
-The goal of this section is to introduce two operations on point configurations (say, in a given hypercube $\carr_R$) which we may roughly describe this way: \begin{enumerate} \item The screening procedure $\Phiscr$ takes “good” (also called “screenable”) configurations and replace them by “better” configurations which are well-balanced (the number of points matches the volume) and for which there is a corresponding electric field supported in $\carr_R$ with controlled energy.
-If the screening procedure encounters a “bad” configurations, it replaces it by “standard” configurations (at the cost of a loss of information). \item The regularization procedure $\Phireg$ takes a configuration and separates all the pair of points which are closer than a certain threshold $\tau$. \end{enumerate}
+In this section, we introduce the main ingredients of the proof of Proposition \ref{quasicontinuite}.
+We define two operations on point configurations (say, in a given hypercube $\carr_R$) which can be roughly described this way: \begin{enumerate} \item The screening procedure $\Phiscr$ takes “good” (called here \textit{screenable}) configurations and replaces them by “better” configurations which are neutral (the number of points matches the integral of the equilibrium measure times $N$) and for which there is a compatible electric field supported in $\carr_R$ whose energy is well-controlled. \item The regularization procedure $\Phireg$ takes a configuration and separates pairs of points which are “too close” from each other. \end{enumerate} If a “bad” (non-screenable) configuration is encountered, it replaces it by a “standard” configuration (at the cost of a loss of information).